Neon Genesis Evangelion: Characters

-Hideaki Anno attempted to create characters that reflected parts of his own personality.
-The characters of Evangelion struggle with their interpersonal relationships, their personal problems, and traumatic events in their past.
+In the development of Evangelion, Hideaki Anno attempted to create characters that reflected parts of his own personality.
+The characters of Evangelion struggle with interpersonal relationships, personal problems, and traumatic events in their past.
 The human qualities of the characters have enabled some viewers of the show to identify with the characters on a personal level, while others interpret them as historical, religious, or philosophical symbols.

 Shinji Ikari is the series protagonist and the designated pilot of Evangelion Unit-01.
 After witnessing his mother Yui Ikari's death as a child, Shinji is abandoned by his father, Gendo Ikari.
 He is emotionally hypersensitive and sometimes does as expected out of fear of rejection, but he has often rebelled and refused to pilot the Eva because of the excruciating harm that has been done to him or to his friends.
-Throughout the series, he says to himself "I mustn't run away" as a means of encouraging himself to face the threats of the day, and this sometimes actually gives him bravery in battle, but he has a lingering habit of withdrawing in response to traumatic events.
+Throughout the series, he says to himself "I mustn't run away" as a means of encouraging himself to face the imminent threat, and this sometimes actually gives him bravery in battle; however, he has a lingering habit of withdrawing in response to traumatic events.
 Anno has described Shinji as a boy who "shrinks from human contact" and has "convinced himself that he is a completely unnecessary person".

 The withdrawn and mysterious pilot of Evangelion Unit-00, Rei Ayanami, is a clone made from the salvaged remains of Yui and is plagued by a sense of negative self-worth stemming from the realization that she is an expendable asset.
 She at first despises Shinji for his lack of trust in his father Gendo, with whom Rei is very close.
 However, after Shinji and Rei successfully defeat the Angel Ramiel, she takes a friendly liking to him.
 Towards the end of the series, it is revealed that she is one of many clones, whose use is to replace the currently existing Rei if she is killed.